Shopify Ratings & Review Summary

 Built-in SEO features

 The basics and essentials of SEO are covered in the core area of Shopify.
-However, you are required to gather as much knowledge as you can about SEO to see some good results.
+However, you will need to gather as much knowledge as you can about SEO to gain good results.

 Here are the built-in features they offer.
-Please note that more features can be added from the app store if you need it.
+Please note that more features can be added on via apps from the app store if necessary.

 - Editable page title, meta description, and URL

-- Automatic canonical URL tag to prevent the duplicate content issue
+- Automatic canonical URL tag to prevent duplicate content

 - Automatic but controllable sitemap.xml and robots.txt files